nkrusch/dissertation/.github/readme.md

         make full -j N

 where `N` is the number of cores.
-Depending on the machine, it takes ~5-10 minutes.
+Depending on the machine, it takes ~5-10 minutes to compile the document.
 The output is a file `main.pdf`.